keras-team/keras-io/examples/nlp/md/parameter_efficient_finetuning_of_gpt2_with_lora.md

 <div class="k-default-codeblock">
 ```
 Output:
-I like basketball. i'm a big basketball fan, so my mom always tells me that i like playing the game. i'm a good basketball player, so i always say that i'm a good basketball player.
+I like basketball, but this one actually happened a few months ago.
 ```
 </div>

 <div class="k-default-codeblock">
 ```
-i was playing with my friend, and i got to the point where i didn't really know him. i was playing with my best friend, he's a good basketball player, and we both know eachother well.
+i was on my way to a party in the city when i noticed a group of guys were playing basketball. one of my friends, a guy named "jenny," was playing. jenny's mom, a very nice girl, was sitting on her couch.
 ```
 </div>

 <div class="k-default-codeblock">
 ```
-i was just playing with my best friend, so i was like, "oh, i know you can play the game, but i just don't know how." so i
+jenny and jenny were sitting in a circle around her, and i started to play some of my favorite basketball games. i got to the end of the circle and jenny started to run. i didn't know how jenny was doing. she ran, but it
-Total Time Elapsed: 6.62s
+Total Time Elapsed: 6.66s
 ```
 </div>

 <div class="k-default-codeblock">
 ```
 Output:
-That Italian restaurant is on the way to mexico for the first time this month.
+That Italian restaurant is a bit of a mystery, because the place is closed.
+so i was at my friends house and i went to grab some food, so i got the usual pizza and some chicken, but it wasn't really the pizza, so i just grabbed my friend's pizza.
+i had a lot of chicken, but i was hungry, so i decided to grab a few of the other pizza's that were already in there.
 ```
 </div>

 <div class="k-default-codeblock">
 ```
-my girlfriend and i were having a good time. she was in the middle of getting ready for work, so we decided to head to the kitchen.
+i was eating the pizza with some friends and i was eating the pizza and then i got a knock on the door.
 ```
 </div>

 <div class="k-default-codeblock">
 ```
-there were a ton of dishes, so i was just sitting on the kitchen floor. i was just trying to get the most out of my meal, so i started to pour water on my plate to make it look like i was going to pour water on my plates. i didn't want to look messy, i just didn't want to look like i was going to pour water on my plate.
+the guy in front of me is
-Total Time Elapsed: 0.23s
+Total Time Elapsed: 0.22s

 ```
 </div>